 Counselling, Mental Health and Accessibility

 As a result of the evolving situation regarding Coronavirus (COVID-19) and following government guidance, the Student Counselling, Mental Health and Accessibility Service will be offering remote support for the foreseeable future.
-This support will take a different format to that offered previously; further information can be found below.
-If you are unsure which team would best support you, please email us.

 Student Counselling team

 Our expert counselling team on hand should you feel that you would benefit from working confidentially with a professional to gain a better understanding of difficulties you may be experiencing and learn how to manage your psychological health.
 For more information, visit our Counselling page.